 Cranial and Craniosacral

 SUMMARY - The human cranium is composed of bony plates connected by wavy sutures that give it the flexibility required to squeeze through the birth canal.
-Later, they fill in with bone until almost all of them have "ossified" by adulthood, but that ossification of the sutures does not completely immobilize them.
+Later, these sutures fill in with bone until almost all of them have "ossified" by adulthood, but that ossification of the sutures does not completely immobilize them.
 Afterwards, they participate in an almost imperceptible pumping system in which the cranium expands and contracts in synchrony with breathing in a process that circulates cerebrospinal fluid (CSF).
 This process is called glymphatic circulation, like lymphatic circulation for the glial cells of the brain.
 Cranial osteopaths described the movements of each cranial bone in this cranial respiration process half a century before anyone understood its cause.
-Glymphatic circulation diminishes with age, which may be responsible for the accumulation of waste products in the brain, which appear to cause Alzheimer’s disease, Parkinson's disease, and other neurodegenerative diseases.
+Glymphatic circulation diminishes with age, which may be responsible for the accumulation of waste products in the brain, which appear to cause Alzheimer’s disease, Parkinson's disease, headaches, glaucoma, and several lesser known neurodegenerative diseases.
 Disruption of the glymphatic circulation process may also cause the fluctuations in localized CSF pressures that are probably responsible for migraines.

 BACKGROUND - The cranium was considered a rigid shell with a genetically determined shape until high precision ultrasound in the late 20th century showed that it is actually a dynamic system that changes shape in response to gravity, coughing and sneezing.
 Inside the cranium, the brain is bathed in cerebrospinal fluid (CSF).
 The brain is the most metabolically active organ in the body, producing more than 1300 grams of macromolecular metabolites.
 These waste products need regular drainage.
 In other parts of the body, waste products are flushed out by the venous and lymphatic drainage that gets stimulated by functional movements; because veins have one-way valves, and exercise operates them like a pump to help drain the capillary beds.
 However, the cranium is too rigid to employ movement to assist in the drainage of waste products.
-Therefore we employ a different mechanism to clean our brains (brainwashing) during sleep.
+Therefore we employ a different mechanism to clean our brains (brainwashing).

 THE ROLE OF THE BITE IN POSITIONING THE FACIAL BONES - A fact that has not yet been incorporated into cranial osteopathic work is that the positions of the facial bones are largely controlled by bite forces.
 In a study illustrated below, bite forces applied to a cranium coated with stress sensitive paint showed that they are distributed throughout the front of the cranium.